 The number of programming stages can be increased in blocks of 4 by adding one or more ES24s.

-Features include the ability to be used as push-button, manual programmers and/or as multi-versatile sequencers.
+Features include the ability to be used as a push-button manual programmer and/or as a multi-versatile sequencer.
 The length of sequences can be programmed interactively via the pushbuttons: thus sequence lengths can be changed in performance while a sequence is running.
 Other sequencing capabilities include RESET, UP/DOWN, HOLD pulse inputs, and a switch to START or STOP the sequencer.

 The [PULSE] inputs allow triggers from other modules to turn specific stages on.
 These inputs require a logis signal greater than 3.5V.

 The [Common Pulse] output goes high and remains high while a push button is pushed.